 - Why do companies refuse to give references?

-- Can a former employer refuse to give a reference?
+- What if my employer won’t give me a reference?

 Why do companies refuse to give references?